enev13/composearch/README.md

 <img src="/composearch.png" width=75% alt="Composearch Preview"/>

-# Technologies used
+# Technologies Used

 - **Python**: Powers the backend functionality of Composearch.
 - **Django**: Provides a robust framework for building the web application.
-- **MongoDB**: Stores and manages distributor data, integrated via Djongo/PyMongo.
+- **PostreSQL**: Stores and manages distributor data, integrated via psycopg3.
 - **Playwright**: Enables efficient web scraping and data extraction from online stores.
 - **BeautifulSoup**: Facilitates HTML parsing and data extraction from web pages.
+- **Redis**: Implements caching functionality for improved performance.
 - **TailwindCSS**: Enhances the visual aesthetics and responsiveness of the application.
 - **Poetry**: Manages the project's dependencies and package management.